About Our Club...

 In the years since our founding the club has sponsored numerous activities and received its share of awards.
-Membership as of early 2021 is just shy of 200 members.
+Membership as of early 2023 is just over 200 members.
 Club events have and continue to run the gamut of car-related activities from hands-on tech sessions to casual driving and social events, with something for anyone who has an interest in MGs.

 In 1996, we sponsored our first annual Hunt Country Classic British Car Show in Middleburg, Virginia and it has become one of the most popular British Car Shows in the region.
 Our 25th annual show was scheduled for October 2020, but as with many such events in 2020 was cancelled due to health and safety concerns rising from the coronavirus pandemic.
 One of our oldest and most enduring events is the Braille Rallye, first run in 1963.
 It is a time and distance Rallye during which members navigate a course accompanied by sight impaired partners providing directions … in braille or large print depending on the impairment of the navigator.